GonzaBerdazaiz/GonzaBerdazaiz/README.md

 ## Hi!
 I´m Gonzalo
-I'm a Full Stack Developer student and an Industrial Engineer
+I'm a Full Stack Developer and an Industrial Engineer from Argentina

 -------------------